SKKUAutoLab/ETSS-07-ImageEnhance/src/mon_extra/vision/ultralytics/docs/en/guides/queue-management.md

 For more details, explore our [Queue Management](https://docs.ultralytics.com/reference/solutions/queue_management/) solutions.

-### Why should I choose Ultralytics YOLOv8 over competitors like TensorFlow or Detectron2 for queue management?
+### Why should I choose Ultralytics YOLO11 over competitors like [TensorFlow](https://www.ultralytics.com/glossary/tensorflow) or Detectron2 for queue management?

-Ultralytics YOLOv8 has several advantages over TensorFlow and Detectron2 for queue management:
+Ultralytics YOLO11 has several advantages over TensorFlow and Detectron2 for queue management:

-- **Real-time Performance:** YOLOv8 is known for its real-time detection capabilities, offering faster processing speeds.
+- **Real-time Performance:** YOLO11 is known for its real-time detection capabilities, offering faster processing speeds.
 - **Ease of Use:** Ultralytics provides a user-friendly experience, from training to deployment, via [Ultralytics HUB](https://docs.ultralytics.com/hub/).
 - **Pretrained Models:** Access to a range of pretrained models, minimizing the time needed for setup.
 - **Community Support:** Extensive documentation and active community support make problem-solving easier.

 Learn how to get started with [Ultralytics YOLO](https://docs.ultralytics.com/quickstart/).

-### Can Ultralytics YOLOv8 handle multiple types of queues, such as in airports and retail?
+### Can Ultralytics YOLO11 handle multiple types of queues, such as in airports and retail?

-Yes, Ultralytics YOLOv8 can manage various types of queues, including those in airports and retail environments.
-By configuring the QueueManager with specific regions and settings, YOLOv8 can adapt to different queue layouts and densities.
+Yes, Ultralytics YOLO11 can manage various types of queues, including those in airports and retail environments.
+By configuring the QueueManager with specific regions and settings, YOLO11 can adapt to different queue layouts and densities.

 Example for airports: